Andrew-Gan/andrew-gan.github.io/_pages/about.md

 I am a PhD candidate in the [School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://purdue.edu/), under the advice of [Dr. Zahra Ghodsi](https://engineering.purdue.edu/ECE/People/Faculty/ptProfile?resource_id=270860&group_id=2571).

-I apply accelerator architectures such as GPUs to cryptograhic protocols such as secure multi-party computation (MPC), with machine learning as a targeted application.
-My motivation for working on this topic stems from the desire to connect the performance concerns of the accelerator architecture community and the security concerns of the cryptographic community.
-I am also working on projects related to systems support for ML supply chain security and Trusted Execution Environments (TEEs) on accelerators.
+I apply accelerators to cryptography for secure computation of popular applications.
+My motivation for this field stems from a desire to bridge the performance concerns of the accelerator community and the security concerns of the cryptographic community.

 I am a member of TCLS, the Trustworthy and Collaborative Learning Systems lab.
-Here, we work on integrating AI/ML applications, secure MPC and hardware acceleration to achieve practical and secure intelligent systems.
-I have published works to HOST 2025, with other works in the pipeline.
+We work on integrating ML applications, secure MPC and hardware acceleration to build practical and secure intelligent systems.
+I am open to collaboration regardless of academic department or location of institution.

 As of Summer 2025, I am looking for a research internship for the fall or spring semester.

 ## Bio
 Born and raised in Malaysia, I attended Taylor's University and enrolled into the American Degree Transfer Program (ADP).
 After two years, I transferred my credits to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
-After a brief period in the industry, I went to graduate school and received a MSc. in Electrical and Computer Engineering from Purdue in 2024 before continuing on to PhD candidacy.
+After a brief period in the industry, I went to graduate school and received a MSc. in Electrical and Computer Engineering in 2024 from Purdue before continuing on to PhD candidacy.

+## Hobbies
+swing dance, cooking, cycling, reading literature, learning a language

 ## Awards
-DAC 2025 Young Fellow's Program
+- DAC 2025 Young Fellow Program
-Fall 2018 Dean's List
+- Fall 2018 Dean's List